geozeke/ubuntu/README.md

   * Set idle timeout to 'never'.
   * Disable Ubuntu auto-updates.
   * Patch `/etc/fuse.conf` to un-comment `user_allow_other`.
 This permits
-    starting programs from the command line when you're inside a directory in the share point.
+    running programs from the command line when you're inside a directory in the share point.
   * Neatly arrange icons on the favorites launcher.
   * Clean up and delete temporary and unused files.